import pandas as pd

 10.5.1 Elastic Net

 Another common linear model approach is elastic net, which we also saw in Chapter 9.
 It combines two techniques: lasso and ridge regression.
 We demonstrate the lasso and ridge penalties in Section 6.8, but all you have to know is that elastic net combines the two penalties- one for lasso and one for ridge, along with a standard objective function for a numeric or categorical target.
 The relative proportion of the two penalties is controlled by a mixing parameter, and the optimal value for it is determined by cross-validation.
 So for example, you might end up with a 75% lasso penalty and 25% ridge penalty.
-In the end though, we’re just going to do a slightly fancier logistic regression!
+In the end though, it’s just a slightly fancier logistic regression!

 Let’s apply this to the heart disease data.
 We are only doing simple cross-validation here to get a better performance assessment, but you are more than welcome to tune both the penalty parameter and the mixing ratio as we have demonstrated before (Section 9.7).
 We’ll revisit hyperparameter tuning towards the end of this chapter.